4fmd/lean-techniques-technical-showcase/README.md

 ### Overview

-This project provides a solution to the showcase problem using [React](https://react.dev/).
+The solution provided by this project uses [React](https://react.dev/).

 ### Dependencies